Ultimate guide to the south of France (2025)

 Choose your favourites and enjoy!

-The nearby Le Panier district is full of narrow streets and colourful buildings, and is a lovely area for a walking tour to soak in the atmosphere.
+- Explore the Le Panier district.
+It’s full of narrow streets and colourful buildings, and is a lovely area to wander round.

-The Basilique Notre-Dame de la Garde has beautiful views of the city and the Mediterranean.
+- Climbing up to the Basilique Notre-Dame de la Garde, with it’s beautiful views of the city and the Mediterranean.

 Antibes – Art and beaches

-The Picasso Museum, housed in the Château Grimaldi, showcases some of the artist’s most iconic works, created during his time in Antibes.
-The old town is surrounded by ancient walls, with winding streets that lead to lively markets and charming cafes.
+- The Picasso Museum, housed in the Château Grimaldi, which showcases some of the artist’s most iconic works, created during his time in Antibes.

 Saint-Paul-de-Vence – The artist’s haven